Creating a PostgreSQL cluster

 yc managed-postgresql cluster create --help -

-Specify the cluster properties in this command (the example does not show all that are available):
+Specify the cluster settings in the creation command (our example does not include all available settings):

 yc managed-postgresql cluster create \ --name <cluster_name> \ --environment <environment> \ --network-name <network_name> \ --host zone-id=<availability_zone>,` `subnet-id=<subnet_ID>,` `assign-public-ip=<allow_public_access_to_host> \ --resource-preset <host_class> \ --user name=<username>,password=<user_password> \ --database name=<DB_name>,owner=<DB_owner_name> \ --disk-size <storage_size_in_GB> \ --disk-type <network-hdd|network-ssd|network-ssd-nonreplicated|local-ssd> \ --security-group-ids <list_of_security_group_IDs> \ --connection-pooling-mode=<connection_pooler_mode> \ --deletion-protectionWhere: